-What guests are the most likely to dance?
+- What guests are the most likely to dance?
 Yes, it’s the young adults.
-Therefore, play current music hits that are to on the charts now including Katy Perry, Lady Gaga, Black Eyed Peas, Rihanna, etc. The younger crowd could get the party started.
+Therefore, play current music hits that are to on the charts now including Katy Perry, Lady Gaga, Ed Sheeran, Ariana Grande, etc. The younger crowd could get the party started.

-Men typically will not get up to the dance floor to many high tempo songs.
-Think about playing a couple slow songs consecutively to get couples to the dance floor.
-Play well known songs by every age group such as Unchained Melody by the Righteous Brothers and What a Wonderful World by Louis Armstrong.
+- Men typically will not get up to the dance floor to many high-tempo songs.
+Think about playing a couple of slow songs consecutively to get couples to the dance floor.
+Play well-known songs by every age group such as Unchained Melody by the Righteous Brothers and What a Wonderful World by Louis Armstrong.

-Talk to the bride and groom beforehand and get an idea of their favorite music style.
+- Talk to the bride and groom beforehand and get an idea of their favorite music style.
 Find out if they like group dances and which ones suit their fancy.
-You can play a group dance but it must be headlines by the bride and groom leading the way.
-Such dances include he conga, the train, the electric slide, the macarena and so on.
-Reminder – keep the bride and groom in the forefront so that everyone joins in.
+You can play a group dance but it must be headlined by the bride and groom leading the way.
+Such dances include the conga, the train, the electric slide, the macarena, and so on.
+Reminder – keep the bride and groom at the forefront so that everyone joins in.

-Finally, plan a group dance to get everyone on the dance floor.
+- Finally, plan a group dance to get everyone on the dance floor.
 This way it will be hard for them to leave!
 One such planned dance is to invite all married couples to the dance floor.
-Then, start removing married couples from newest to oldest until the longest married couple is remaining.
-The, give a bride’s bouquet to them as a gift from the bride and groom.
+Then, start removing married couples from newest to oldest until the longest-married couple is remaining.
+Then, give a bride’s bouquet to them as a gift from the bride and groom.
 This is called the anniversary dance or longevity dance.
 It is best to play an anniversary song for the longest-married couple.

 Do you have any further suggestions to fill the dance floor when empty?
-Please comment in!
+Please comment!
 Lastly, stay away from our list of songs not to play at weddings.